Health Indicator Report of Immunization - Influenza, Adults

 DenominatorNumber of survey respondents.

 Healthy People Objective IID-12.12:Increase the percentage of adults aged 18 and older who are vaccinated annually against seasonal influenza

 U.S. Target: 70.0 percent

 Other ObjectivesUtah's 42 Community Health Indicators[[br]] CSTE Chronic Disease Indicators

-How Are We Doing?The percentage of Utahns aged 65+ who received a flu vaccine is measured by the Behavioral Risk Factor Surveillance System (BRFSS) survey, and was found to be 59.0% in 2015 as compared to 57.9% in 2014.
+How Are We Doing?The percentage of Utahns aged 65+ who received a flu vaccine is measured by the Behavioral Risk Factor Surveillance System (BRFSS) survey, and was found to be 54.9% in 2016 as compared to 59.0% in 2015.
 There was a decrease in coverage rates from 2007-2010 using the old BRFSS methodology and we saw a continuation of this decreased trend in 2011 and 2012 using the new methodology that was implemented in 2011.
-However, from 2013-2015 the trend has started to increase.
+Using the new methodology, there was an increase in coverage rates from 2013-2015.
+However, in 2016 the coverage rate has started to decrease again.
+The data can fluctuate year to year, and it will be useful to look at the data in the future to see if this decreased trend continues.

 How Do We Compare With the U.S.?In Utah, 54.9% of adults aged 65+ surveyed on the Behavioral Risk Factor Surveillance System (BRFSS) in 2016 reported receiving a flu shot in the previous 12 months.
 Nationwide for the same age group, the rate was 58.8%.
 On average, more than 200,000 people in the United States are hospitalized each year for illnesses associated with seasonal influenza virus infections.
 The annual direct medical costs (hospitalization, doctors office visits, medications, etc.) for influenza in adults are estimated at $8.7 billion including $4.5 billion for adult hospitalizations resulting from influenza-attributable illness.
 Influenza is also responsible for substantial indirect costs ($6.2 billion annually), mainly from lost productivity.^1-2^ __References__ #Centers for Disease Control and Prevention (CDC). ''Seasonal Influenza-Associated Hospitalizations in the United States''.
 Retrieved from: [http://www.cdc.gov/flu/about/qa/hospital.htm] #Centers for Disease Control and Prevention (CDC). ''Workplace Health Promotion - Adult Immunization''.
 Retrieved from: [http://www.cdc.gov/workplacehealthpromotion/health-strategies/flu-pneumonia/index.html]